lxr4m/ARCH-LVM-LUKS-SB/README.md

 Should see something like `192.168.1.100`

 ## SSH from another computer on your network
+Open terminal on another machine.

-Use the IP and password from the previous steps
+Using the IP and password from the previous steps:
 ```sh
 ssh root@192.168.1.100
 ```

-# BEGIN INSTALLATION
+# INSTALLATION
 ### Update Arch Keyring
 To ensure the security and integrity of packages
 ```sh